marcelm/cutadapt/doc/guide.rst

    An index can be built even when indels are allowed (that is, ``--no-indels`` is no longer required).

+.. versionadded:: 5.0
+   An index is created up to three (instead of two) allowed errors.

 Demultiplexing paired-end reads in mixed orientation
 ----------------------------------------------------